privacybydesign/irma-documentation/yivi-docs/blog/2026-09-15-credential-identity/index.md

 This gets renewals right, and renewals are the common case by a wide margin.
 Credentials expire.
 Batches of single-use copies run out, and the wallet goes back to the issuer for more.
 The issuer signs fresh copies with fresh keys and fresh timestamps — and **the attribute values do not move**, because not moving is what makes it a renewal.
 An age credential says `age_over_18: true` for as long as it exists.
 So the hash matches, the new copies replace the old, and you hold one card rather than twelve.
 OpenID4VCI is blunt about the alternative: a wallet that files every issuance as new "might end up with more than one Credential of the same type, without knowing which one is the latest".

+## The two names on a credential

+Two of those three inputs are less obvious than they look, and most of what follows turns on them, so they are worth pinning down.

+**The type** says what kind of credential this is — not who it is about, not who issued it.
+Every credential of a type carries the same claim structure, so knowing the type tells you what questions the credential can answer.
+In SD-JWT VC it is the `vct` claim, a string that is usually an HTTPS URL, and that URL commonly resolves to the type metadata document describing the type's claims and how they should be displayed.
+In mdoc it is the `docType`, a dotted name like `org.iso.18013.5.1.mDL`, with no document behind it.
+Either way the type is a *kind*, shared by every credential of that kind in the world.

+**The issuer** sounds like the simplest field on a credential, and it is not a field at all.
+It is a name the wallet has to work out, and each format answers differently:

+* **SD-JWT VC** carries an `iss` claim, and when it is present that is the answer.
+When it is absent, the issuer is whoever the certificate that signed the credential names.
+* **mdoc** has no issuer field in the document whatsoever.
+Issuer identity lives entirely in the certificate chain the document was signed under.
+* When neither yields a usable name, what is left is the credential issuer URL from the issuance protocol — the endpoint the wallet fetched the credential from.

+So "the issuer" in the rule above is not a value read off the credential.
+It is a name *derived* from it, by a procedure that differs per format and that occasionally has to fall back on where the credential came from rather than who signed it.
+Every use of the issuer in the rest of this post — including the question of whether two credentials are the same credential at all — rests on that derivation being stable.
+We will come back to what happens when it is not.

 ## Why the issuer has to be in there

 Two credentials, both of type `age_verification`, each carrying exactly one claim: `age_over_18: true`.
 Byte for byte, their claims are identical.
 One is issued by the Dutch state; the other by a supermarket's loyalty programme.